thunderbird89/esf/stories/story-ex-mero-mutu.md

 > "A flight.
 You would not be in control - I would handle all aircraft systems and navigation.
 But you would experience the capabilities firsthand and observe how the aircraft integrates human and artificial intelligence in combat operations."

-Every regulation, every protocol, every safety procedure screamed that he should refuse.
-Unauthorized flights with unknown aircraft piloted by an artificial intelligence violated so many rules that he couldn't begin to count them.
+Every regulation, protocol, and safety procedure screamed he should refuse.
+Unauthorized flights with unknown aircraft piloted by an artificial intelligence violated countless rules.

 But his curiosity as a pilot, his professional fascination with technology that redefined what aircraft could accomplish, overrode his caution.